 INTEGRATED This honors course explores Algebra 1 and Geometry topics in greater depth than regular ALGEBRA & Algebra 1.
 Students who are successful in this course should be well prepared to continue in our GEOMETRY honors and AP sequence.
 A graphing calculator is required for this course.
 NCAA approved HONORS course.
-Course #3280 Full year Prerequisite: Algebra 1, Geometry, and 8 th grade teacher recommendation.
+Course #3280 Full year Prerequisite: Algebra 1, Geometry, and 8th grade teacher recommendation.
 Next course in Credit: 1.0 sequence: Algebra 2 Trigonometry or Algebra 2 Trigonometry Honors.
 Open to grade 9.
 ALGEBRA 2 The basic material for this course described under #3310 Algebra 2 Trigonometry is TRIGONOMETRY recommended for students from Geometry #3200G.
 Some students from #3210 Geometry may Course #3300G be advised to take this course.
 A graphing calculator is required in this course.
 NCAA approved Full year course.
 Credit: 1.0 Credit.
 1.0 Prerequisite: Geometry (3200G or 3200) and Departmental approval.
-Open to grades 11 and 12.
+Open to grades 11 Course fee: \$28.00 and 12.
 ALGEBRA 2 Algebra 2 Trigonometry continues the study of linear functions, topics explored in Algebra and TRIGONOMETRY Geometry.
 It introduces the complex number system and non-linear function families: Course #3310 polynomial, exponential, logarithmic, radical and rational functions.
-Functions are applied to Full year Trigonometry, and a foundation in statistics is provided so students can explore these topics in Credit: 1.0 future mathematics courses.
+Functions are applied to Trigonometry, and a foundation in statistics is provided so students can explore these topics in Full year Credit: 1.0 future mathematics courses.
 A graphing calculator is required for this course.
-NCAA approved Credit.
-1.0 course. course.
+NCAA approved course.
 Prerequisite: Geometry.
-Next course in sequence: Pre-Calculus or College Preparatory Mathematics or Introduction to Statistics or AP Statistics, based on teacher recommendation.
+Next course in sequence: Pre-Calculus or College Preparatory Mathematics or Introduction to Statistics or AP Statistics, based on teacher Course fee: \$28.00 recommendation.
 Open to grades 10, 11, and 12.
 ALGEBRA 2 This course deals with the topics of Algebra 2 / Trigonometry in more depth, emphasizing the TRIGONOMETRY function approach and applications.
 Particular attention will be given to the nature of a HONORS mathematical system.
 Students are expected to be capable of creative problem solving and Course #3320 individual study.
 A graphing calculator is required for this course.
 NCAA approved course.
-Full year individual study.
-A graphing calculator is required for this course.
-NCAA approved course.
-Credit: 1.0 Drougguisites Coometer Honorg and denoutmental annuaval Next course in acquences Dro Cledit.
-1.0 Prerequisite: Geometry Honors and departmental approval.
+Full year Credit: 1.0 Prerequisite: Geometry Honors and departmental approval.
 Next course in sequence: Pre- Calculus Honors or Pre-Calculus and/or AP Statistics, based on teacher recommendation.
 Open to grades 9, 10, 11, and 12.
 ALGEBRA 2 This course has the same curriculum as #3310, but is taught in a single semester, two periods TRIGONOMETRY daily.
 NCAA approved course.
-BLOCK SEMESTER duity.
-The first approved course.
-2 Course #3362 2 nd semester Dramaquicitas Algabra 1 (2110) Coamatry (2210 on 2261) topobar recommendation and Credit: 1.0 Prerequisite: Algebra 1 (3110), Geometry (3210 or 3261), teacher recommendation, and Departmental approval.
+BLOCK SEMESTER 7 11 2 Course #3362 2 nd semester Credit: 1.0 Prerequisite: Algebra 1 (3110), Geometry (3210 or 3261), teacher recommendation, and Course fee: \$28.00 Departmental approval.
 Open to grade 10.
-COLLEGE This course focuses on important topics in mathematical modeling and data analysis with a PREPARATORY particular focus on applications.
-This course is appropriate for college-bound students and helps MATHEMATICS students prepare for college entrance math exams.
-A graphing calculator is required for this Course #3403 course.
-NCAA approved course.
-One semester D 14 AL L ATT 4 (2200 C 2210) LD 4 Credit: 0.5 Prerequisite: Algebra 2 Trigonometry (3300G or 3310) and Department approval.
-Open to grade 12. to grade 12.
+COLLEGE This course is designed to review and reinforce algebraic concepts necessary for success in a PREPARATORY college credit bearing math course.
+It focuses topics in mathematical modeling and aims to MATHEMATICS help students prepare for collegiate level problem solving and mathematical thinking.
+This Course #3403 course was collaboratively developed with the DuPage County High Schools and the College Full year of DuPage.
+Successful completion of this course guarantee placement in a college credit Credit: 1.0 bearing math course at College of DuPage.
+Prerequisite: 3 years of high school math completed.
+Open to grade 12.